willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       also tends to reduce the amount of documentation required for others to understand it.
 For example, when the name of a function clearly indicates what it does and the meaning and purpose of each argument is clear from its name, then code comments may be unnecessary.
-Indeed, documenting "the obvious" is often more distracting than helpful.
+Documentation is can be a substantial part of software and requires maintenance.
+      Minimizing the amount of documentation required reduces this burden.

 2.1.2 Each name **must** be consistent with other similar names in the code.